MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-gen2-what-is.md

 * Enhanced **performance** on any capacity size, anytime: Analytics operations run up to 16X faster on Premium Gen2.
 Operations will always perform at top speed and won't slow down when the load on the capacity approaches the capacity limits.

 * **Greater scale**:
-    * *No limits* on refresh concurrency, no longer requiring you to track schedules for datasets being refreshed on your capacity
+    * *Higher limits* on refresh concurrency, alleviating the need to track schedules for datasets being refreshed on your capacity
     * Fewer memory restrictions
     * Complete separation between report interaction and scheduled refreshes